-This applies to any child the member of staff/volunteer has contact within their personal, professional or community life.
+This applies to any child the member of staff/volunteer has contact with in their personal, professional or community life.

-What school or college staff should do if they have concerns about safeguarding practices within the school or college
+What Centre staff should do if they have concerns about safeguarding practices within the Centre

 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements.
-Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team.
+Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the Centre's senior leadership team.